 Working capital development

-In 2020, we invested € 17.0 million in tangible fixed assets (2019: € 14.5 million).
-This mainly relates to investments in our infrastructure, such as new stores, our warehouse in Tilburg, and IT hardware, but it also relates to the growth of Products as a Service.
-We invested € 11.9 million in intangible fixed assets (2019: € 10.7 million).
-This relates to a part of the software development costs of our website and back-office systems, such as a new warehouse management system.
+In 2021, we invested € 40.3 million in tangible fixed assets (2020: € 17.0 million).
+This mainly relates to investments in our infrastructure, such as new stores, significant investments in mechanisation of our warehouse in Tilburg, and IT hardware, but it also relates to the growth of our white goods subscriptions Products-as-a-Service.
+We invested € 13.5 million in intangible fixed assets (2020: € 11.9 million).
+This relates to a part of the software development costs of our website and back-office systems, such as a new warehouse management system and Coolblue Energy.

 Improved statement of financial position

-Adding the net result for 2020 to equity resulted in a solvability of 18% (2019: 13%), while the current ratio (excluding receivable from shareholder) remained stable at 0.9 (2019: 0.9).
-We did not pay out any dividends and strengthened our equity position instead.
+Adding the net result for 2021 to equity results in a solvability of 20% (2020: 18%), while the current ratio (******) (excluding receivables from shareholder) remained stable at 0.9 (2020: 0.9).
+We did not pay any dividends and strengthened our equity position instead.
 The receivable from the shareholder is available on demand.
-Our shareholder Mondhoekie B.V. extended the financing in 2020, which resulted in a credit facility for a 2-year period with an extension option for another year.
+Our shareholder Mondhoekie B.V. extended the financing in 2021, which resulted in a credit facility for a 3-year period.